 One of my favorite bots is Levi’s Indigo.
-Mode.ai partnered with Levi’s back in September 2017 to build a virtual stylist named Indigo, with the intent to help women find their perfect pair of jeans.
+Back in September 2017, Levi’s built a virtual stylist named Indigo, with the intent to help women find their perfect pair of jeans.
 Because of its success, they’ve now enhanced Indigo’s capabilities into ‘find an outfit’, search products, get help and my social favorite, ‘see what’s up at Levi’s’ that share stories about the company’s sustainability efforts.

 The fashion industry isn’t the only one relying on chatbots for customer support and online shopping.
 For example, Bank of America recently developed a bot named Erica that helps their 67 million customers find important documents without human assistance.

 We know that millennials are choosing texting over calling more than previous generations, but with over 100 million Alexa devices sold as of January, talking isn’t going out of style anytime.